bitmark-inc/feral-file-docs/docs/collector-rights/standard/en.md

 **Download the work.**

-As a collector, you’ll have access to a permanent link where you can download the work’s original, full-resolution files and technical details.
+As a collector, you'll have access to a permanent link where you can download the work’s original, full-resolution files and technical details on [feralfile.com](https://feralfile.com).

 ---
 **Display the work.**